I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ide_device_parameters.md

 </tr>
 </table>

-`IdeDeviceType`

-Indicates the type of the device.
-The allowed device types are <i>DeviceIsAta</i> for ATA devices, <i>DeviceIsAtapi</i> for ATAPI devices, and <i>DeviceNotExist</i> if no device was found at that address.
-The other fields in this structure are not valid if the <b>IdeDeviceType</b> is set to <i>DeviceNotExist</i>.

-`MaxBlockXfer`

-Specifies the number of sectors in a block of data to be transferred.
-This value applies to the data blocks used in ATA block transfer commands such as Read Multiple (0xC4), Write Multiple (0xC5).
-For more information about the ReadMultiple and WriteMultiple commands, see the <i>ATA Specification</i>.

-`MaximumLun`

-The miniport driver must update this field to indicate the maximum logical unit number supported by this device.
-By default, the member is set to 0 indicating the existence of just one LUN.

-`NumberOfOverlappedRequests`

-The miniport driver must update this field to specify the number of overlapped requests it can handle for this device.
-By default, the member is set to 1.

-`TargetId`
+`AddressTranslation`

+Contains an enumeration value of type <a href="..\irb\ne-irb-ata_address_translation.md">ATA_ADDRESS_TRANSLATION</a> that specifies the sort of address translation used during data transfers.

+`BytesPerLogicalSector`

-Specifies the target ID of the device.
+This member specifies the number of bytes per logical sector (LBA) for the given device.

+`BytesPerPhysicalSector`

+This member specifies the number of bytes per physical sector (that is, the smallest amount of data that the device can physically write internally) for the given device.

+`BytesOffsetForSectorAlignment`

+This member specifies the location of sector 0 within the first physical sector as defined in the ATA specification represented in bytes.

+`TransferModeSupported`

+Contains a bitmap that indicates the supported transfer modes.

 `TransferModeSelected`

 Indicates the selected transfer modes on the device.
 The miniport driver must set this member.

-`TransferModeSupported`

-Contains a bitmap that indicates the supported transfer modes.

-`Version`

-Indicates the size of the <i>Device</i> parameters structure.
-The miniport driver should verify that sizeof(IDE_DEVICE_PARAMETERS) is less than or equal to the <b>Version</b> field.

 ## Remarks
 The port driver passes a IDE_DEVICE_PARAMETERS structure to the miniport driver when it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557467">IdeHwInitialize</a>.